QuKunLab/APEC/README.md

 APEC can perform fine cell type clustering on single cell chromatin accessibility data from scATAC-seq, snATAC-seq, sciATAC-seq or any other relevant experiment.
 It can also be used to control data quality, map fragment count matrices, search for important differential motifs/genes for each cell cluster, find super enhancers, and construct pseudo-time trajectory (by calling Monocle).

 **If users want to process the raw fastq data from scATAC-seq experiment, please run APEC from section 2 “Fragment count matrix”.
-If users have their own fragment count matrix, where each element is the number of fragments per-cell-per-peak, please run APEC from section 3 “Clustering”.**
+If users have their own fragment count matrix, where each element is the number of fragments per-cell-per-peak, please skip section 2 and run APEC from section 3 “Clustering”.**

 ## 1. Requirements and installation

 ### 1.1	Requirements

 APEC requires users to use Linux system (CentOS 7.3+ or Ubuntu 16.04+), as well as Python (version 2.7.15+) and R (version 3.4+) environment.
-Users also need to install the latest version of the following packages:
+Users also need to install the latest version of the following packages (**All these pacakges can be installed by miniconda, as described in "Install_by_miniconda.md"**):

 (1) Python packages and libraries: